Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 This exercise is particularly useful for:

-• Stimulate circulation along the spine.
+• Stimulate circulation along your spine.

 • Improve overall posture.

-• Reduce tension and prevent back pain.
+• Ease tension and help prevent back pain.

-Simplified Variant
+Simplified version

-6. Torsion Base
+6. Torsion Seat

 Starting position

-Execution of the movement
+Executing the movement

 Phase 1 – Preparation: